jwhop/BizHawk-Shuffler/README.md

 4. Place Bizhawk and related folders (EXCEPT for the Gameboy, GBA, N64, NDS, NES, SNES folders) into the 'BizHawk-and-ROMs' folder
 5. Open the EmuHawk emulator, go to config ->Customize.., and check "run in background"
 6. If you want to control each game together or separately, open EmuHawk, go to Config->Customize, and Check/Uncheck "allow background input"
+7. Open the Lua Console (Tools->LuaConsole) and make the window tiny and drag it somewhere out of the way
-5. You may have to open each ROM and map controls correctly to how you want
+8. You may have to open each ROM and map controls correctly to how you want
-6. Run RaceShufflerSetup.exe and hit 'save settings'
+9. Run RaceShufflerSetup.exe and hit 'save settings'
-7. Delete the "deleteMe" files in currentROMS and completedROMS
+10. Delete the "deleteMe" files in currentROMS and completedROMS
-6. Run Tetris,ButAllAtOnce.bat or Tetris,ButAllAtOnceQuiet.bat in the main folder
+11. Run Tetris,ButAllAtOnce.bat or Tetris,ButAllAtOnceQuiet.bat in the main folder
-7. Have fun!
+12. Have fun!

 # Supported Tetris Games